-One of the most significant advantages of hiring a BPO is reducing risk.
-Recruiting can be a drain on resources but also comes with the risk of bad hires or poor cultural fits.
-Until employees are located, interviewed, and onboarded, their contribution is often completely unknown.
+One of the most significant advantages of hiring a BPO is risk reduction.
+Recruiting can be a drain on resources and also comes with the risk of bad hires or poor cultural fits.
+Employees must be located, interviewed, and onboarded before their contribution is entirely known.
 In addition, the positions that BPOs replace are often higher-turnover jobs.

 Outsourcing is contractually bound to include the scope of work, performance metrics, and budgets.
 Your information is protected through NDAs and confidentiality agreements.
 BPOs accept much of the uncertainty that comes with hiring, and you can rest easier.

-The control and management issue is always the most common concern when thinking about outsourcing.
+Control and management issues are the most common concern when considering outsourcing.
 And it is a legitimate issue.
-However, if you find a reliable BPO and dedicated team who will have knowledge, skills, and understanding of your business, you shouldn’t need to control the entire process.
+However, if you find a reliable BPO and dedicated team who will have the knowledge, skills, and understanding of your business, you shouldn’t need to control the entire process.

 As the above information demonstrates, there are a lot of benefits to hiring a BPO company.
-It’s also worth mentioning that you may find long-term relationships or networks that will contribute to the success of your business while working with BPO.
+It’s also worth mentioning that you may find long-term relationships or networks that will contribute to the success of your business.